-We think the best way to travel to Rome from the UK is by plane.
-Rome is served by two airports, the larger Fiumicino (Leonardo da Vinci) airport to the west and Ciampino to the south east.
-Flights from London to Rome take roughly two and half hours and transfers from either airport are relatively easy.
+We think the best way to get to Rome from the UK is to fly.
+Rome has two airports - the larger Fiumicino (Leonardo da Vinci) airport to the west and Ciampino to the south east.
+Flights from London to Rome take roughly two and half hours and transfers from either airport are pretty easy.

-While you're at it, if you book yourself an airport lounge, you can squeeze in a last-minute flick through your Italian phrasebook, while indulging in the peace and quiet with a complimentary glass of bubbly in hand.
+If you do fly, why not book yourself an airport lounge and you can squeeze in a last-minute flick through your Italian phrasebook, while indulging in the peace and quiet with a complimentary glass of bubbly in hand.
 Magnifico!

 How to get to Rome from Fiumicino (Leonardo da Vinci) Airport

-There's plenty of options for getting to Rome from Fiumicino Airport to suit all budgets and transport needs.
-Here's some of our favourites:
+There are plenty of options to suit all budgets and needs.
+Here are some of them:

-We'd suggest avoiding the bus if possible, as it often takes longer than either train route, especially if you get stuck in Rome's notoriously bad traffic.
-Take the train, avoid the road rage and spend more time enjoying all the amazing things to do in Rome.
-Just remember to get your ticket validated before you get on the train, otherwise you could be fined... not the best start to your Roman holiday!
+We'd suggest avoiding the bus if possible as it can take longer than either train, especially if you get stuck in Rome's notoriously bad traffic.
+Take the train, avoid the road rage and spend more time in Rome.

-When catching a taxi to Rome from Fiumicino, look out for those registered within the airport region, as they'll take you anywhere within the city wall for a fixed fee.
-Just keep an eye out for the crest on the doors.
+Look out for taxis registered within the airport region, as they'll take you anywhere within the city wall for a fixed fee.
+They'll have a crest on the doors.

 How to get to Rome from Ciampino Airport

-Now let's take a look at some of the ways to get to Rome from Ciampino Airport.
+Here are some of the ways to get to Rome from Ciampino Airport:

-If you're heading to Rome from Ciampino Airport, we recommend taking the bus service.
-There is a train station nearby, but we don't think it's worth the hassle as there's a lot of connections to remember (or if you're like this humble writer, a lot of opportunities to get lost).
+We recommend using the bus service from Ciampino Airport.
+There is a train station nearby, but we don't think it's worth the hassle as there are a lot of connections to remember.

-Taxis from Ciampino Airport should offer a flat fare of €30 to get anywhere within Rome's city walls, but make sure you check this with the driver before you get in as we have heard of tourists being ripped off.
+Taxis from Ciampino Airport should offer a flat fare of €30 to get anywhere within Rome's city walls, but make sure you check this with the driver before you get in.

-Phew!
-Now you've arrived at your hotel, it's time to start exploring all the awe-inspiring things to see in Rome.
-Here's some of our picks for the best ways to get about the city.
+Once you've arrived it's time to start exploring all the awe-inspiring things to see in Rome.
+Here are our picks for the best ways to get around the city:

-Most of the main tourist sites in Rome are clustered into a two and a half mile area in the city centre, so as ever, we think that walking is the best way to get around.
-For example, a walk from the Pantheon to the Colosseum should take about half an hour.
-Just remember that comfy shoes are a must, given that most roads in Rome are cobbled and uneven.
+Most of the main tourist sites in Rome are clustered into a two and a half mile area in the city centre and we think that walking is the best way to get around.
+As an example, a walk from the Pantheon to the Colosseum should take about half an hour.
+Comfy shoes are a must, given that most roads in Rome are cobbled and uneven.

 Public transport in Rome isn't as prevalent as in other European capitals, so don't expect to be able to hop on and off anywhere like with the London Underground.
-That being said, the metro can get you into the city centre quickly from the outskirts, giving you more time to enjoy all the things to see and do in Rome, so it's worth getting to grips with how it works.
+However, the Metro can get you into the city centre quickly from the outskirts so it's worth getting to grips with how it works.

-The metro has just three lines, A and B intersect at the Rome Termini station, and C is the newest line that runs from the centre to the east of the city.
-We'd be lying if we said it was the cleanest metro we've seen, but it does the job just fine in our experience.
-We also recommend downloading Google Maps and Citymapper to help you find the quickest routes to wherever you need to go and travel better.
+It has just three lines, A and B intersect at the Rome Termini station, and C is the newest line that runs from the centre to the east of the city.
+We recommend downloading Google Maps and Citymapper to help you find the quickest routes to wherever you need to go.

 As for tickets, there are two main types to look out for when using Rome's public transport network.
 There's the Metrebus ticket or the Roma Pass.